daarnolducsd/ep5book/docs/08-week8.md

 As you can see, the upper whisker is longer and extends to $112+48=160$.
 Further, we can see there are dots beyond the whisker.
 This signifies that there is data beyond the values reached by the whisker.
 These dots give us a sense of how many outliers there are in the data.

 Just as in other figures, we can also improve the aesthetics of the box plot in various ways.
-For example, the box plot below adds appropriate labels, changes teh colors of the box plot, as well as changes the orientation of the box plot.
+For example, the box plot below adds appropriate labels, changes the colors of the box plot, as well as changes the orientation of the box plot.

 ```r